fivoskal/fivoskal.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I take interest in machine learning & deep learning, algorithmic game theory, optimization theory and aspects of mathematical control theory.
+I take interest in machine learning, algorithmic game theory, optimization theory and aspects of mathematical control theory.
 I like both theory and fascinating applications.

 Starting September 2022, I start a PhD in Computer Science at UC Irvine advised by prof. [Ioannis Panageas](https://panageas.github.io/).
 Prior to that, I got my integrated Master's Degree in Electrical and Computer Engineering from the [National Technical University of Athens](https://www.ece.ntua.gr/en).